thinkjs/www.thinkjs.org/view/en/doc/2.0/view.md

 }
 ```

-Add property `navType` to the current controller in the Action, then the template can be used directly by the `controller.navType`.
+Add property `navType` to the current controller in the Action, then you can use `controller.navType` in template directly.

 ```text
 <%if(controller.navType === 'home')%>